Fatbab/Imperial_College/README.md

 3) Data obtained here is later imported to R for Possion regression.
 Since we have count data, Poisson is the suitable model.

 New Coding Tips:
-1) Sort dictionary by value in python. (key, value)
+1) Sort dictionary by key in python. (key, value)
-2) Use of tuple
+2) Collapse a list of lists into one list.
-3) Use of Counter
+3) Use of tuple.
-4) Use of jellyfish.metaphone
+4) Use of Counter.
+5) Use of jellyfish.metaphone.